Anastasia-Labs/aiken-design-patterns/README.md

 This is a coupling pattern, not an independent governance system.
-Proposers still need to submit the matching Cardano governance action independently, and transaction builders must provide the cost model, execution budgets, and serialized collateral fields expected by the helpers.
+Proposers still need to submit the matching Cardano governance action independently, and transaction builders must provide the cost model, execution budgets, and serialized collateral fields expected by the helpers. `AddProposal` and `MintProposalPassNFT` transactions must include the TTL supplied in their redeemers; the pass-mint TTL must be before the proposal deadline.
 See `validators/examples/governance-validation.ak` for a complete wiring example and the supported transaction shape.